 There are different ways to estimate a price range that's appropriate for you.
 The words prequalification and preapproval may refer to two different services provided by mortgage lenders.
 While both are useful options for learning your potential purchase price range, it’s important to understand how they differ.

-- Prequalification letter.
-If you’re considering buying a home, this gives you a general estimate of the loan amount you may qualify for based only on preliminary information you provide (without us obtaining a credit report).
+If you’re considering buying a home, our prequalification letter gives you a general estimate of the loan amount you may qualify for based only on preliminary information you provide (without us obtaining a credit report).

 Our PriorityBuyer® preapproval letter empowers you to bid on a home with confidence and lets sellers and real estate agents know you mean business.
 It’s more formal than a prequalification because it: